relativitydev/relativity-trace-documentation/docs/user_documentation.md

 - **Aip Tenant Id:** See [Trace and Azure Information Protection](#trace-and-azure-information-protection)

+### Data Source State Serialization

+Globanet and Zip Drop Data sources created in Trace serialize their current state as a JSON file at regular intervals.
+This data is designed to be retrieved by the Trace Shipper Service to facilitate integrations with external data sources.

+The serialized data source file is saved in {Source/Drop Folder}\Config\DataSourceState.json, where {Source/Drop Folder} is the configured source or drop folder for the given data source.
+If the data source has been deleted, the deleted field is set to True in the JSON file and the file will no longer be updated.

+All fields for a data source, including Data Source Specific Fields, are saved except fields including personal/private information (such as passwords and secrets).
+Different fields are set to be excluded depending on the type of data source.
+Data source state serialization currently excludes the following fields from being saved:

+- Username
+- Password
+- Password Bank
+- Aip Client Secret
+- Aip Application Id
+- Aip Tenant Id
+- Exchange Url
+- Exchange Authorization Client Id
+- Exchange Authorization Tenant Id
+- EWS Client Secret
+- Drop Folder Path

+> **NOTE:** Other data source types can serialize their state as well, if this functionality is needed please contact support@relativity.com

 ### Data Source Auto-Disable

 Trace will automatically disable data sources that are identified as unhealthy or have critical configuration errors that will require intervention by the user.
 Trace will automatically disable a data source for the following reasons: